Is Your Business Compliant?

-Labor laws are of great importance because they offer protections to both the employee and employer.
+Labor law is of great importance because they offer protections to both the employee and employer.
 Compliance with these laws offers benefits to society, both on the interpersonal and financial levels.
-Labor laws were created to provide right and responsibilities for workers.
+Labor law was created to provide right and responsibilities for workers.
 Labor law primarily concerns the rights and responsibilities of unionized employees.
 Labor law can also refer to the set of standards for working conditions and wage laws.
 These laws, such as the Fair Labor Standards Act, prohibits child labor, and sets a minimum wage.

-Alphabet Soup of Labor Laws includes Title VII, ADEA,ADA, FLSA, WARN, OSHA, NLRA and many, many more....
+Alphabet Soup of Labor Law includes Title VII, ADEA,ADA, FLSA, WARN, OSHA, NLRA and many, many more....

 Are you prepared for drop-in visits from Government officials?

 Contact us to let us help you become and remain compliant with the myriad of labor laws.

 Request your free guide on when to update your employee handbook.

 I have had the pleasure of knowing Nancy since we attended class together at Assumption for our SHRM certification as well as through recent business networking.
 Nancy is a professional and dedicated individual whose drive and intelligence has delivered her to her current role.
 Her business experience and personality make her an excellent resource for… “Dianne Labonte”